Accessibility

 Adding accessibility support to GWT widgets involves adding the relevant properties to DOM elements that can be used by browsers to raise events during user interaction.
 Screen readers can react to these events to represent the function of GWT widgets.
 The DOM properties specified by ARIA are classified into Roles with their Properties and States.

 There are also ARIA properties and states.
 ARIA states supply information about the changes in the web page that can be used for alerts, notification, navigation assistance.
 The state is changed as a result of an user interaction and developers should consider changing the widget state when handling user actions.
-For example, a checkbox widget could be in the states “checked” or “unchecked”.
+For example, a checkbox widget could be in the states "checked" or "unchecked".
 A state is dynamic and should be updated during user interaction.
-Some examples of ARIA states: aria-disabled, aria-pressed and aria-expanded.
-An ARIA property is a characteristic feature of a widget that can change over time but more rarely than the ARIA state, and is often not changed as a result of user action.
-Examples of properties are aria-haspopup, aria-label and aria-level, which are semantic information about the interactivity between the page layout and a particular widget.
-ARIA states and properties are DOM attributes themselves — for example, to express that a toggle button widget has been pressed, we need to add the attribute aria-pressed = 'true' to the widgets HTML element.
-As another example, a textarea widget that has a popup attached when in focus will have the attribute aria-haspopup = 'true'.
+Some examples of ARIA states: aria-disabled

 The role of a widget determines the set of states and properties that it supports.
-A widget with the role of list, for example, would not expose the aria-pressed state but will have the aria-expanded state.
+A widget with the role of list

 Also, accessible widgets require keyboard support.
 Screen readers will speak the element that has keyboard focus, so keyboard accessibility can be accomplished by moving focus to different elements in response to keyboard commands.